AxisCommunications/opc-ua-gaugereader-acap/README.md

 > The following examples assume that you have a [SCADA](https://en.wikipedia.org/wiki/SCADA) (Supervisory Control And Data Acquisition) system or a [PLC](https://en.wikipedia.org/wiki/Programmable_logic_controller) (Programmable Logic Controller) system with OPC UA as the communication protocol and you want to take advantage of the Axis device capabilities to enrich or complement your operations.

-Analogue gauges are common in the industry, and it is often impossible to add digital sensors due to regulations or warranty restrictions.
+Analog gauges are common in the industry, and it is often impossible to add digital sensors due to regulations or warranty restrictions.
 However, having a human operator monitor these gauges (which is what is done today) is inconvenient and error-prone.
 Instead, we can use an IP camera with very basic